voxeet/comms-sdk-react-native/docs/interfaces/internal.Conference.md

 • **participants**: [`Participant`](internal.Participant.md)[]

-Provides array of conference participants.
+An array of conference participants.

 ___